“Women all over this country heard very clearly what Mr. Trump said.”

-During this brief but dramatic moment, the scene in the cell shifted—from that of a dragon towering over Margaret to Margaret standing tall above the shattered remains of the dragon.
 With the last of his strength, the dragon confessed his failure: “Alas, I am undone for ever, and all my might is gone, now such a young woman has overcome me; for many a big and a strong I have defeated, but now such an inferior has gotten mastery and put me under her feet.”

 Clearly, St. Margaret’s dragon had misjudged his opponent.
 Instead of seeing a resourceful person who had the ability to defeat him, he saw only a weak woman.

 I am not drawing parallels between Carly Fiorina and St. Margaret.
 Nor am I drawing parallels between St. Margaret’s dragon and Donald Trump.

 I am simply suggesting that, to my medieval ear, Trump’s recent measuring of a woman’s capabilities based on her physical appearance is an old problem for women.